Covid-19 - what our travel insurance covers

 Some insurers may not class Turkey as part of Europe, so you’d need to look at their worldwide cover – make sure you check before buying your policy.

-Despite Turkey being classed as Europe, the EHIC (European travel insurance card) isn’t valid there so you’re liable to pay for any medical costs out of your own pocket if you don’t have valid travel insurance in place.
+Despite Turkey being classed as Europe, the EHIC (European travel insurance card) and the new Global Health Insurance Card (GHIC) aren’t valid there so you’re liable to pay for any medical costs out of your own pocket if you don’t have travel insurance in place.

 Do I need a visa for Turkey?